-If the light and audible alarm do not function as described and the crane movements are not stopped, the system is not working properly.
-The malfunction must be corrected before operating the crane.
+If the light and audible alarm do not function and the hoist does not stop, the system is not working properly and must be corrected before operating the crane.

 If the crane is equipped with a jib that is deployed and rigged for work, repeat the test procedure for the jib anti-two-block switch.